Dr. Vivian Thomson

 Recent work by Professor Thomson:

--Dr. Thomson’s new podcast, The Meaning of Green, is attracting listeners from all over the US and around the globe.
-Episodes now available are: Preview, Sneak Peek, Rachel Carson and Richard Nixon, Whatever Happened to Acid Rain?, ‘Bad Mothers’ and Bad Drivers: Getting the Lead Out of Gasoline, Trash Matters and Moves, Water: Undoing the Wrongs of Those Who Thought They Were Doing Right, and The Legacies of Fossil Fuels.
-Guests have included Professor Janet Currie, Princeton University; Professor Ellen Silbergeld, Johns Hopkins University, and MacArthur Genius award recipient; Dr. Stanley Heckadon Moreno, Smithsonian Tropical Research Institute, Panama City, Panama; Professor Virginia Parente, University of São Paulo, Brazil; Professor Paolo D’Odorico, University of California, Berkeley; and, Vicki Arroyo, Executive Director of the Georgetown Climate Center and Professor of Practice, Georgetown Law.
+- Dr. Thomson’s podcast, The Meaning of Green, is attracting listeners from all over the US and on six continents.
+Season 1 is now complete.
+Episodes available are: Preview, Sneak Peek, Rachel Carson and Richard Nixon, Whatever Happened to Acid Rain?, ‘Bad Mothers’ and Bad Drivers: Getting the Lead Out of Gasoline, Trash Matters and Moves, Water: Undoing the Wrongs of Those Who Thought They Were Doing Right, The Legacies of Fossil Fuels, Renewables and Nuclear Power: There Is No Free Lunch, Rescuing Endangered Species, Climate Change: Past Actions, and Throwing Open the Climate Change Policy Window.
+Guests have included Professor Janet Currie, Princeton University; Professor Ellen Silbergeld, Johns Hopkins University, and MacArthur Genius award recipient; Dr. Stanley Heckadon Moreno, Smithsonian Tropical Research Institute, Panama City, Panama; Professor Virginia Parente, University of São Paulo, Brazil; Professor Paolo D’Odorico, University of California, Berkeley; Vicki Arroyo, Executive Director of the Georgetown Climate Center and Professor of Practice, Georgetown Law; Professor Cale Jaffe, University of Virginia; Rebecca Bertram, energy and environment expert formerly with the Heinrich Böll Foundation; Judi Greenwal, US energy and environment expert and Princeton University Visiting Fellow; Professor Mary Kuhn, University of Virginia; and, Dr. Itaru Okuda.

 -Recent paper by Thomson, Huelsman, and Ong in Energy Policy has been covered by ClimateWire, Midwest Energy News, and the national Sierra Club.
 See the accompanying Story Map here.
 (Oct 2018)